(Updated April 5, 2021)

-Without further ado, here are the 12 best resource books we’ve found for Japanese self-study.
+Without further ado, here are the 12 best Japanese textbooks we’ve found for self-study.

 The 12 Best Books to Learn Japanese